Sales & Marketing Tips

 Lateral Marketing to Neighbors

-Create a one-sided flyer that lets the neighbors know that you just completed an inspection for your client who is their neighbor.
+Create a one-sided flyer that lets the neighbors know that you just completed a paid job for your client who is their neighbor.
 (Knowing that you were "invited" into the neighborhood builds instant credibility with many homeowners.)

 Place the flyers where you think the neighbors will see them.
-Repeat this at EVERY inspection.
+Repeat this at EVERY job you complete.

 Facebook Connections Group